cashubtc/nuts/tests/11-test.md

 }
 ```

-The following is a `SwapRequest` with locktime passed and refund keys signatures are valid
+The following is a `SwapRequest` where the locktime has passed and the refund key signatures are valid.

 ```json
 {